 - Share the joy of your game by tagging #ionimage

-Disclaimer: I have intentionally left beach wear and occasion wear out of this game and concentrated on summer office attire instead.
+Disclaimer: I have intentionally left beach wear and occasion wear out of this game and concentrated on summer work wear instead.

 Here’s to a very stylish summer!